jaredly/jerd/docs/Roadmap.md

 ## TYPE SYSTEM REWRITE

+- [x] my "passthrough" dealop (_drop suffix) produces types that are extremely annoying. like {x} | TheFallthrough.
+So I can't reference the object type itself.
+  I need to create an alias for the object type.
+Not 100% sure how to plumb it all.
 - [x] autogen parser types
   - [ ] make fallthrough a thing, IFF you have one array, and one non-array; if the array is empty,